rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 <b> This is a work-in-progress and is subject to change.</b>

 In this project you will be able to control an ESP8266 device as a Belkin Wemo.
+Edit the [ESP8266-Wemo-and-HomeVisionXL-Plug-in.ino]https://github.com/rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/blob/master/ESP8266_Wemo_and_HomeVisionXL.ino code to include your WiFi SSID and passcode and a unique device name.
+This name will be used with Alexa.
+Right now, the code turns on/off the built-in LED and GPIO02, to which the LED is connected in the ESP8266-01s.
+You may need to change this for your particular hardware.
+Set up your ESP8266 for downloading and download the midified code to it.

+You should be able to discover the device with Alexa.
+It will appear as a "WeMo Switch".

-HomeVision control of the devices is achieved via a HomeVisionXL plug-in.
+HomeVision control of the devices is achieved via the [wemo.hap]https://github.com/rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/blob/master/wemo.hap HomeVisionXL plug-in.
 The plug-in goes with the ESP8266 code I have running on my "Wemo" emulator.
 So the two work together.
 The http commands in the plug-in can be modified to do commands supported by other ESP8266 emulations.

 The http command is like this:
 <pre>